Dubovsky-Andrey/aws-ec2-with-userdata-and-vpc/README.md

-# AWS EC2 with VPC Infrastructure
+# AWS EC2 with UserData and VPC

+This Terraform project creates an AWS EC2 instance with custom UserData script in a dedicated VPC.

 ## Overview